 3 mm (0.12”) Spearfishing Wetsuits

-If the water is above 260C, then a 3 mm wetsuit is the best choice for going spearfishing.
-In other instances, if the temperature is above the 260C, then you need a thinner spearfishing wetsuit.
+If the water is above 26C, then a 3 mm wetsuit is the best choice for going spearfishing.
+In other instances, if the temperature is above 26C, then you need a thinner spearfishing wetsuit.

 5 mm (0.2”) Spearfishing Wetsuits

 This thickness is great for waters with temperatures of about 10 to 26 degrees (10F to 79F).
-These types are also good choices for an all year round use if you don’t stay in the water for too long, probably for up to an hour.
+These types are also good choices for all-year-round use if you don’t stay in the water for too long, probably for up to an hour.

 7 mm (0.3”) Spearfishing Wetsuits